How to pick the right sized Sofa

 Choosing a sofa

-Like we mentioned earlier, ausually measures between 6-8 feet in length, with a cushion depth of about 3 feet.
+Like we mentioned earlier, a sofa usually measures between 6-8 feet in length, with a cushion depth of about 3 feet.
 However, before you decide to just stick with the standard, we encourage you to measure the length and width of your room, and also to consider what you want to use the room for.
 Will your new sofa be added to the formal sitting room at the front of your house, where you greet new guests and get to know them, or do you want to use the sofa in your lounge area where comfort is the top priority?

 My Sofa Creation allows you the option to add a few extra inches of depth into your cushions so you can really unwind at the end of the day.
 If you choose this option, just be sure you calculate the extra depth into your decision about a new ottoman or coffee table.
 You would also be surprised at how much difference you’ll find in just a few inches in the length of your sofa.
 If you select a sofa which is 8 feet long, you may want to use smaller end tables at each side.
 Too many large pieces of furniture next to each other can make a space look small and crowded, but using petite end tables next to an oversized couch can look classy and balanced.

 If it’s time to decorate the man cave or main entertainment room, you may forgo a traditional sofa altogether in favor of a cozy sectional.
 It’s more difficult to predict the length of your sectional because these seats come in a wide array of shapes.
 Typically, a sectional will measure between 9 and 14 feet long.
 If you’re using a square-shaped sectional, each side will be about 8 feet long, which could work well with a smaller room.